-Authorization holds are a practice within the banking industry of verifying electronic transactions initiated with a debit card or credit card and holding this balance as unavailable until either the merchant clears the transaction or the hold "falls off."
-Authorization holds can fall off the account if it is never settled by the merchant, which in turn makes the balance available again to the card holder.
-An authorization can fall off from one to eight business days after the transaction date depending on the bank's policy.
+Authorization holds are the practice of verifying electronic transactions initiated with a debit card or credit card and holding this balance as unavailable until either the merchant clears the transaction or the hold expires.
+Authorization holds can fall off the account if the transaction is never captured and settled by the merchant, which in turn makes the balance available again to the card holder.
+An authorization can fall off from 3-8 business days after the transaction date depending on the cardholder's bank's policy.

 Frequently asked questions/scenarios: